jundalisay/superb/content/en/maharlika/laws/epira/chapter-4b.md

 To promote true market competition and prevent harmful monopoly and market power abuse, the ERC shall enforce the following safeguards:

-- (a) No company or related group can own, operate or control more than 30% of the installed generating capacity of a grid and/or twenty-five percent (25%) of the national installed generating capacity.
+- {{< s v="a" >}} No company or related group can own, operate or control more than 30% of the installed generating capacity of a grid and/or 25% of the national installed generating capacity.
 “Related group” includes a person’s business interests, including its subsidiaries, affiliates, directors or officers or any of their relatives by consanguinity or affinity, legitimate or common law, within the fourth civil degree;

-- b) Distribution utilities may enter into bilateral power supply contracts subject to review by the ERC: Provided, That such review shall only be required for distribution utilities whose markets have not reached household demand level.
-For the purpose of preventing market power abuse between associated firms engaged in generation and distribution, no distribution utility shall be allowed to source from bilateral power supply contracts more than fifty percent (50%) of its total demand from an associated firm engaged in generation but such limitation, however, shall not prejudice contracts entered into prior to the effectivity of this Act.
-An associated firm with respect to another entity refers to any person which, alone or together with any other person, directly or indirectly, through one or more intermediaries, controls, is controlled by, or is under common control with, such entity; and
+- {{< s v="b" >}} Distribution utilities may enter into bilateral power supply contracts subject to review by the ERC: Provided, That such review shall only be required for distribution utilities whose markets have not reached household demand level.
+For the purpose of preventing market power abuse between associated firms engaged in generation and distribution, no distribution utility shall be allowed to source from bilateral power supply contracts more than 50% of its total demand from an associated firm engaged in generation but such limitation, however, shall not prejudice contracts entered into prior to the effectivity of this Act.
+An associated firm with respect to another entity refers to any person which, alone or together with any other person, directly or indirectly, through one or more intermediaries, controls, is controlled by, or is under common control with, such entity

-- c) For the first 5 years from the establishment of the wholesale electricity spot market, no distribution utility shall source more than 90% of its total demand from bilateral power supply contracts.
+- {{< s v="c" >}} For the first 5 years from the establishment of the wholesale electricity spot market, no distribution utility shall source more than 90% of its total demand from bilateral power supply contracts.

-For purposes of this Section, the grid basis shall consist of 3 separate grids, namely Luzon, Visayas and Mindanao.
-The ERC shall have the authority to modify or amend this definition of a grid when two or more of the three separate grids become sufficiently interconnected to constitute a single grid or as conditions may otherwise permit.Exceptions from these limitations shall be allowed for isolated grids that are not connected to the high voltage transmission system.
+The grid basis shall consist of 3 separate grids, namely Luzon, Visayas and Mindanao.

+The ERC shall have the authority to modify or amend this definition of a grid when two or more of the three separate grids become sufficiently interconnected to constitute a single grid or as conditions may otherwise permit.

+Exceptions from these limitations shall be allowed for isolated grids that are not connected to the high voltage transmission system.

 Except as otherwise provided for in this Section, any restriction on ownership and/or control between or within sectors of the electricity industry may be imposed by ERC only insofar as the enforcement of the provisions of this Section is concerned.

 The ERC shall, within 1 year from the effectivity of this Act., promulgate rules and regulations to ensure and promote competition, encourage market development and customer choice and discourage/penalize abuse of market power, cartelization and any anti-competitive or discriminatory behavior, in order to further the intent of this Act and protect the public interest.
 Such rules and regulations shall define the following: